lauracion/lacion/content/post/2019-07-14-my-first-user.md

 You may be wondering how someone with so many firsts looks like having some roots in the R community.
 My path in R (and life), like yours, is unique and it does not conform with the stories that get a spotlight.
 Although R is a tool I sometimes use (since 2004), its international community rescued me from isolation and welcomed me when I started volunteering some of my time to it.

 I've received so much back from the community already that there is a virtuous circle going.
 I feel the need to keep helping make the community stronger and giving back.
 I hope some of these reflections about my experience of [useR!
 2019](http://www.user2019.fr/) help you.
-That is the main goal of this series.
-The audience of my useR!
-2019 posts is:
+That is the main goal of this post.
+Its readership is:

 * People pondering about attending useR! in the future.
 Short answer: yes, attend (or try to attend if you, like I, depend on a diversity scholarship to attend)!

 * Some of the *take-home messages* may also catch the eye of more seasonned useR! attendees, instructors, people looking into changing their careers to data science, and event organizers.
 Yeah, I am old enough to wear a lot of hats.
 Disclaimer: I am also very (maybe too) opinionated.

-Secondary goals of this series of posts are also being my memory dump of useR!
+Secondary goals of this post are also being my memory dump of useR!
 2019 (because I want to keep these wonderful memories) and keeping my word when I said in my diversity scholarship application that I would be blogging about useR!

-It is likely this will turn out to be a long post.
-This is Part I including Monday and Tuesday, the two days before useR got officially started.
-I am foreseeing another part with memories from Wednesday to Friday that I hope to post in the upcoming days.
+It is a long post that made it only to include Monday and Tuesday, the two days before useR got officially started.
+I was foreseeing another part with memories from Wednesday to Friday, but life got in the way.

 ## Monday and Tuesday: pre-useR! stuff